Making the early years count

 Experiences in the early years also shape a child’s understanding of themselves and the world around them.
 Their physical, mental and emotional development is greatly influenced by experiences and supported by their relationships with family members in the early years.

-The Department of Education and Training (DET) Early Childhood Community Engagement (ECCE) Division promotes the importance of positive care for children in the early years.
+The Department of Education (DoE) Early Childhood Community Engagement (ECCE) Division promotes the importance of positive care for children in the early years.
 The Early Years Count website is designed to give parents information and helpful tips to support their child’s development in the early years.
 From learning about how to communicate with your baby to the importance of playtime or knowing what to look for in a quality kindy service provider.

 ECCE is responsible for approving, licensing and regulating early childhood education and care services in Queensland.
 This includes long day care, kindy services, playgroups and more, supporting successful transitions for children and families, from the home to early childhood education and school.